michealodwyer26/soft-engineering/README.md

 # Software Engineering

-## app.py
-This runs on the main server.
-- `/api/v1/` is empty and a placeholder.
-- `/api/v1/coins` returns the coins in JSON format.

 ## custom_logger
 `custom_logger` is a wrapper for the Grafana Loki logging library that vastly simplifies the logging process and reduces it to a single line, as we do not need to make our configuration flexible at all.